Holbiwan/holbertonschool-Fun-with-CSS/README.md

 # Fun with CSS

-In this project, you will experiment and implement fun layout with HTML and CSS ONLY!
+In this project, I'll experiment and implement fun layout with HTML and CSS ONLY!

 Yes, no JavaScript!